suhlig/game_of_life/README.md

 ## Part Two: Real Code

 Now we're ready to start implementing actual code.
 We'll be breaking the Game of Life down into two separate classes - Grids and Cells.
 Cells will be responsible for knowing their coordinates and their state (alive or dead).
 Grids will be able to find the nearest neighbors of a cell given a position, to create a new grid with a new pattern, and to calculate the next state for a given cell given its neighbors.
-A grid will also be able to call ```grid#draw``` in order to display itself.
+Finally, a grid will also be able to call `grid#draw` in order to display itself.

 ### The Grid